hashicorp/actions-docker-build/.github/pull_request_template.md

 ### Summary

-Freeform text to explain the change, think about the potential reviewers of this code and what they might need to know to perform a useful review.
+Freeform text to explain the change.
+Think about the potential reviewers and what they need to know to perform a useful review.

 ### Justification

-Please provide a link to a JIRA ticket, Slack thread, Google Doc, or other relevant documentation about the aims of this PR.
-If they don't exist, then a short sentence explaining the justification is fine.
+Please provide a **link** to a JIRA ticket, Slack thread, Google Doc, or other relevant documentation about the aims of this PR.
+If they don't exist, please state that.

 ### Quality

-All functional changes should be accompanied by relevant tests which both document and protect the newly defined behavior.
+All code changes should be accompanied by relevant tests which both document and protect the newly defined behavior.
+There are _some_ exceptions like logging, configuration changes, and documentation updates.

 This PR includes: